jlevy/strif/README.md

 Because it saves time, saves you stupid bugs and clumsy repetition, and has zero (yes zero) dependencies.

-### Aren't there other libraries that offer these utilities?
+### Are there other libraries that offer these utilities?

+A few yes.
+Some support has improved in Python 3; for example `textwrap.shorten()` can be used instead of `abbrev_str()` (that said, strif also offers `abbrev_list()`).

+[boltons](https://github.com/mahmoud/boltons) is a much larger library of general utilities. strif is intended to be much smaller.
+The [atomicwrites](https://github.com/untitaker/python-atomicwrites) library is similar to `atomic_output_file()` but is no longer maintained.
-A few yes, but most libs I've seen that offer general-purpose tools are larger or more opinionated.
-And some like `atomic_output_file()` or the base36 tools I find useful but haven't seen equivalents elsewhere.
+For some others like the base36 tools I haven't seen equivalents elsewhere.

 If you don't want the dependency on strif, also feel free to just copy the bit you want!
-They're each short.
+They're short.

 ### Is it mature?

 I’ve used many of these functions in production situations for years.
-It doesn't have comprehensive tests, however.
+We don't have comprehensive tests currently.
+But they're mostly so small you can inspect them yourself.

 * * *